Athanasius/fd-api/docs/FrontierDevelopments-CAPI-endpoints.md

 	1. Name
 	1. Allegiance ('faction')
 	1. Numerical ID
+		NB: This has been observed to sometimes be the id64/SystemAddress of the system, and other times be some other id.
+The `ship` section below then contains `id` matching this *and* `systemaddress` with the id64.
 1. `ship`: Current Ship data.
 Note that this duplicates some data that's at the top level.
 	1. `name`: Ship Name